 The two-story building behind you is called the Glory of the Seas.
 Deck officers learned to use flag signals on the upper roof and navigate on the curved “flying bridge” on the second floor.
 Does it look like a ship to you?
 It is now the park operations headquarters.

 A large concrete block (to your right if you are facing the trail post) was used during the war as an anchor for dirigibles (barrage balloons).
 It was also a base for the crane used to practice loading and unloading cargo.

-Most of the other historic buildings on McKay Avenue are now occupied by federal agencies.
-The tree-lined Memory Lane at the beginning of this walk was also from the Maritime School days.
 The current Visitor Center was the U.S. Maritime Service Officer’s School “Red Cross Hall” for medical and dental needs.

 What was the course of study at the U.S. Maritime Training Station?

 Deck officer candidates: navigation techniques, codes, signals, weather, physics, and nautical skills such as knot tying and how to handle cargo.

 Engineering candidates: engineering, math, physics, drafting, ship engines, and electrical and refrigeration systems.